bertdv/bertdv.github.io/teaching/AIP-5SSB0.md

 - [13- Dynamic Latent Variable Models](http://nbviewer.ipython.org/github/bertdv/AIP-5SSB0/blob/master/lessons/13_dynamic_latent_variable_models/Dynamic-Latent-Variable-Models.ipynb)
 - [14- EM as a Message Passing Algorithm](http://nbviewer.ipython.org/github/bertdv/AIP-5SSB0/blob/master/lessons/14_EM_as_message_passing/EM-as-Message-Passing.ipynb)

+- Code examples in the lecture notes are in the [Julia](http://julialang.org/) language, which is syntactically similar to MATLAB.
+In order to run the code examples straight in the browser, you will need to run the lecture notes files in a [Jupyter](http://jupyter.org/) notebook.
+We recommend that you run the cloud-based [JuliaBox](https://www.juliabox.org/) service to run Jupyter notebooks.
+Please see [these instructions](https://github.com/bertdv/AIP-5SSB0) (scroll to down to the README) if you want to run the lecture notes in JuliaBox.

 ### Part 2: Model Complexity Control and the MDL Principle

 - Instructor: [Dr.ir.
 Tjalling J. Tjalkens](https://www.tue.nl/en/university/departments/electrical-engineering/department/staff/detail/ep/e/d/ep-uid/19830719/)